Vault108/SimpleDiscord/README.md

    python3 simple_discord.py
    ```
 ### Way Number 2:
-  1. Download the `exe` or  `bin` file from the [Releases](https://github.com/Vault108/SimpleDiscord/releases).
+  1. Download the compressed source from the [Releases](https://github.com/Vault108/SimpleDiscord/releases).
-  2. Run the `exe` or `bin` file.
+  2. Unpack and run the python file
-### Way Number 3:
+     ```sh
-  1. Build the program your self.
+     python3 simple_discord.py
-     Please see [Building](https://github.com/Vault108/SimpleDiscord/Build.md) for the directions.
+     ```

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Settings  -->
 ## Settings

-Simply open the settings window and insert your `webhook url` and the `username` you would like to use.
+Simply open the settings and provide your `webhook url` and the `username` you would like to use.
 Press save and you are now able to send webhooks.

 <p align="right">(<a href="#top">back to top</a>)</p>